How much sleep does my baby need? That’s a question that pretty much every parent has asks.

 At this stage, you can expect your baby to recognize the signs that it is night time rather than daytime.
 That’s not to say your baby will think, “It’s nighttime, so I should be asleep.”
-Instead, when you maintain a dark, quiet atmosphere your baby will not become stimulated and wake fully during nighttime feeds.
+Instead, when you maintain a dark, quiet atmosphere, your baby will not become stimulated and fully awake during nighttime feeds.

 This lays the foundation for good sleep habits as your baby grows older.